George Wilson (American football coach): Coaching career

 Wilson began his coaching career with the Bears in 1947, when he became an assistant coach to George Halas.
 He spent just two seasons with Chicago, before taking an assistant coaching position in 1949 with the Detroit Lions, a division rival of the Bears.
 Before the 1957 season began, he succeeded Buddy Parker as head coach, who abruptly resigned on August 12.
+Wilson instituted an 11 p.m. curfew for his team while issuing $50 per hour fines for violators and doing bed checks at training camp.
+He described his manner as such: "I joke around a lot, but there's only one way to play football and that is to beat down the other guy."
+The crackdown policy was modified to be tougher when the team had a middling run of preseason games, but it did not stop Wilson from having to bail out his quarterback Bobby Layne from an arrest on drunk driving in the middle of the night.

 In his first year as head coach, Wilson guided Detroit to an 8–4 season and a 59–14 victory over the Cleveland Browns in the NFL championship game, still the most recent league title for the Lions.
 For his efforts, Wilson was the first recipient of the Associated Press NFL Coach of the Year Award.
 In January 1958, he also served as the Western Conference head coach for the first nationally televised Pro Bowl, while Parker, then head coach of the Pittsburgh Steelers, led the Eastern Conference.
 The Western Conference defeated the Eastern Conference by a score of 26–7.